-Certain prior period information on the condensed consolidated statement of cash flows has been reclassified to conform to the current year presentation.
+Certain prior period information on the condensed consolidated statement of cash flows for the six months ended June 30, 2021 has been reclassified to conform to the current year presentation as a result of adopting Accounting Standards Update ("ASU") No. 2016-02, Leases (Topic 842) ("ASU 2016-02").
 These reclassifications did not have an impact on net cash flows.
+For additional disclosure and detail, see Note 4 of the notes to the unaudited condensed consolidated financial statements, "Adoption of ASC 842."